-So, a good after sun lotion will provide hydration, will seal in that moisture, and will provide ingredients that can help heal the skin.
+A good after sun lotion will provide hydration, will seal in that moisture, and will provide ingredients that can help heal the skin.

 One thing that most after-sun lotions and gels have in common is the addition of aloe vera gel.
-Aloe vera has a soothing, cooling effect on the skin, making it perfect for using after spending a day in the sun.
+Aloe vera has a soothing, cooling effect on the skin, making it perfect for use after spending a day in the sun.

-I decided to use both aloe oil and aloe juice in my homemade after sun lotion.
+I decided to use both aloe oil and aloe juice in my homemade after-sun lotion.
 I made the homemade aloe oil by infusing dehydrated aloe into coconut oil.
 Learn how to make your own aloe oil.

 To boost the soothing, healing effects of the aloe, you can apply a layer of aloe gel (fresh or store-bought) underneath this after sun lotion.